-- 1. Respond to YFU USA on-line Arrival Survey within the first month to confirm contact information. - 2.
-Regularly check personal email for Local Coordinator messages and YFU USA announcements, activities, and opportunities.

-3. Report to YFU USA (yfugrantscholars@yfu.org) any changes to personal email while on program.
+- 1. Respond to YFU USA online Arrival Survey within the first month to confirm contact information. - 2.
+Check personal email at least once a week for Local Coordinator messages and YFU USA announcements, activities, and opportunities. - 3.
+Report to YFU USA (yfugrantscholars@yfu.org) any changes to personal email while on program.
 This is a YFU and J-1 visa requirement.